j420247/420forge/README.md

-# Running Forge locally
+# atl-cfn-forge

+Atlassian Cloudformation Forge is a tool which enables the creation and management of Cloudformation stacks of Atlassian products by users without "physical" access to the underlying AWS services.

 This README outlines how to run Forge locally for testing and development.
-For more complete documentation, including instructions for deploying Forge to your AWS account, see [link here](https://some.url.here)..
+For more complete documentation, including instructions for deploying Forge to your AWS account, see [link here](https://some.url.here).

 ## Prerequisites